Six Ways to Publish & Share Tableau Content

 5. Tableau Public is another free option for viewing Tableau workbooks.
 Like Tableau Reader, Tableau Public is an installed application available for download from Tableau or the Tableau Public website.
 Tableau Public can be used to open local workbooks or workbooks on Tableau Public.
 Tableau Public is close in functionality to Tableau Desktop, and workbooks can be saved locally (see below for tips).
 Still, using a public tool and connecting to a public website can present a data privacy issue.
 But for workbooks with non-sensitive data, Tableau Public may be a valid option.

-- On Windows, save the image as Enhanced Metafile (*.emf) Worksheet > Export > Image
+- On Windows, you can also save the image as Enhanced Metafile (*.emf): Worksheet > Export > Image

 - You can publish one or more views to PDF by selecting File > Print to PDF.
 These static views can be embedded in Microsoft PowerPoint or Word documents or sent in an email.

-For more information on Tableau licensing and how it pertains to what you can and can’t do with each license, read our blog.
+For more information on Tableau licensing and how it pertains to what you can do with each license, read our blog.

-As you can see there are many options for publishing and sharing Tableau content and each option has advantages and disadvantages.
-Knowing the differences in each option can help you make the decision that works best for your environment.
+As you can see, there are many options for publishing and sharing Tableau content and each option has advantages and disadvantages.
+Knowing the differences in each option can guide you in making the decision that works best for your environment.